 A recognised Handelian, Diana has performed many operatic roles including the eponymous hero of Rinaldo at Göttingen International Handel Festival, Vlaamse Oper, Opera de Versailles, and National Theatre Prague; Sesto in Giulio Cesare at Göttingen; and Medoro in Orlando at Drottningholm Court Theatre (Stockholm), Lincoln Centre (New York), Ferrara Musica Festival, Tanglewood and Ravinia Festivals.
 She has also appeared at many prominent European Baroque Festivals with performances of Handel’s oratorio and choral works, and has performed his Messiah extensively in North America at venues including Kimmel Centre in Philadelphia, Meyerhoff Concert Hall in Baltimore, National Arts Centre in Ottawa, Strathmore Concert Hall in Washington and the Herbst Theatre in San Francisco.
-Diana returns to Göttingen this year to sing the title role in The Choice of Hercules with Laurence Cummings.
+Diana returned to Göttingen in 2018 to sing the title role in The Choice of Hercules with Laurence Cummings.